pratikkdahal/NodeJS-Workshop/day1.md

 # NodeJS----- Runtime platform for javascript(it gives wings to Javascript)
-   ## npm---- node package manager
+   npm---- node package manager

-# NodeJS is the playground, npm is the store which contains api and ExpressJS is the actual player.
+   NodeJS is the playground, npm is the store which contains api and ExpressJS is the actual player.

-# Package-json file -----> summarize file of your project which includes all description of your project
+   Package-json file -----> summarize file of your project which includes all description of your project

-# main file of nodejs-- app.js (just like index.html in html,main.c in c, style.css in css)
+   Main file of nodejs-- app.js (just like index.html in html,main.c in c, style.css in css)

+# .gitignore:
-# .gitignore -----> yo file ma list gareko files/folders github ma push hunnna
+   yo file ma list gareko files/folders github ma push hunnna

 # Semantic versioning
     (major.minor.patch)   eg. 5.2.2 version